Skip to main content

 For matters of a personal nature, opt for the personal email address.
 This way, things won't get mixed up, and they'll be more receptive to hearing what you have to say.

-1. First, in your campaign settings > messages > emails settings, desactivate Business emails and tick the personal emails option.
+1. First, in your campaign settings > messages > emails settings, deactivate Business emails and tick the personal emails option.

-2. When using a pre-built template, change the condition Has profesionnal email with has personal email.
-If you’re building a campaign from scratch, choose the condition has perso email before switching via email.
+2. When using a pre-built template, change the condition Has professional email with has personal email.
+If you’re building a campaign from scratch, choose the condition has personal email before switching via email.

 How to manage all your LinkedIn + Email conversations with LGM’s Inbox?